informational alert

 17.08.010 Definitions and Scopes of Duties.

-1. A. The “Responsible Bureau” for a local improvement is as follows:
+1. A. The responsible bureau for a local improvement is as follows:

 1. 1.
-The Portland Bureau of Transportation is the Responsible Bureau for street and other transportation improvements;
+The Portland Bureau of Transportation is the responsible bureau for street and other transportation improvements;

 2. 2.
-The Bureau of Environmental Services is the Responsible Bureau for sanitary sewer, stormwater management and other environmental improvements;
+The Bureau of Environmental Services is the responsible bureau for sanitary sewer, stormwater management and other environmental improvements;

 3. 3.
-The Portland Water Bureau is the Responsible Bureau for water improvements; and
+The Portland Water Bureau is the responsible bureau for water improvements; and

-2. B. “Local Improvement District Administrator” means the person designated by the Director of the Portland Bureau of Transportation to administer the City’s local improvement district program.
+2. B. Local Improvement District Administrator means the person designated by the City Administrator to administer the City’s local improvement district program.

-3. C. “Property” means includes land irrespective of whether such land is assessed for property taxes.
-Property for purposes of a future local improvement district assessment does not include equipment which may be assessed by other jurisdictions for property tax purposes.
+3. C. Property means includes land irrespective of whether such land is assessed for property taxes.
+Property for purposes of a future local improvement district assessment does not include equipment that may be assessed by other jurisdictions for property tax purposes.
 Property for purposes of a local improvement district assessment includes all public real property held in fee simple title but excludes public rights-of-way under public jurisdiction.

 1. 1.
 Preparing a preliminary engineer’s estimate and preparing an analysis of proposed significant and material changes to the scope or cost of improvements after formation of a local improvement district prior to preparing plans and specifications;